Youth suffrage: 16

 Currently the lowest national voting age around the world, there seems to be a consensus in studies of elections that voters at 16 have proven to be substantially the same as voters at 18.
 The majority of campaigns to lower the voting age worldwide (as of January 2023) seek a voting age of 16, with perhaps the most notable example being the European Union's endorsement that its members lower their voting ages to 16.
 In countries with both compulsory voting and a voting age at 16 (Argentina, Brazil and Ecuador), the penalties for not voting start at 18.

 15

-Avi Hein and Ta-Nehisi Coates called for lowering the voting age to 15. (note: the United Nations defines "youth" as being from ages 15 to 24.)
+The United Nations defines "youth" as being from ages 15 to 24.
+In the United States, Avi Hein and Ta-Nehisi Coates called for lowering the voting age to 15.

+14

+In Canada virtually all political parties set their internal membership and voting ages to 14.

 6

 Politics professor David Runciman argues for lowering the voting age to 6, given that at that age children tend to be in school and have enough ability to read and fill out a multiple-choice ballot.